-Overclocked Nintendo DS Fake Exposed!
+Overclocked Nintendo DS is Fake!

 It’s been interesting reading the comments that have been posted ever since I put up the series of videos showing various Game Boys and Nintendo DS’s being overclocked with a GBAccelerator DS chip.
 Most of them fall into the category of “this is totally fake because…”.
 I’m posting this article as a one-stop source addressing the most common overclocked DS conspiracy theories.